The Normandy Coast

 The blockhouse was equipped with the Würzburg radar system with a parabolic antenna 7.4 meters in diameter.
 It had a range of 40 to 80 kilometers.Würzburg Radar

-The Würzburg radar system was the primary ground-based gun-laying radar for German air defense.
+The Würzburg radar system was the primary ground-based gun-directing radar for German air defense.
 It used a klystron tube operating at 553–566 MHz, with a pulse length of 2 microseconds.

 This installation had the Würzburg-Riese or "Würzburg-Giant" model with the larger 7.4-meter dish.
 The feed was a very slightly offset rotating dipole.
 That yielded a range of up to 70 kilometers, with angular accuracy of 0.2° in azimuth and 0.1° in elevation.
 That's significantly tighter than the antenna's beamwidth, thanks to the conical scan resulting from the offset rotating feed.